 Enter your email & I'll send it to your inbox.
 Plus, get great new recipes from me every week!

 This zucchini bread is the first recipe I make when the zucchini in my garden is ready.
 I also freeze surplus zucchini (because who can keep up with it?) and make this bread throughout the year.

-This zucchini bread is made with yogurt, just like my Banana Chocolate Chip Muffins and Strawberry Rhubarb Cream Cheese Muffins.
+This zucchini bread is made with yogurt, just like my Banana Chocolate Chip Muffins, Super Moist Banana Nut Bread, and Strawberry Rhubarb Cream Cheese Muffins.
 I find that using yogurt in any quick bread or muffin recipe makes it unbelievably moist.